pannous/tensorflow-speech-recognition/README.md

 ![Sample spectrogram or record.py](spectrogram.demo.png)

 ## Partners + collaborators wanted
 We are in the process of tackling this project in seriousness.
-Drop an email to info@pannous.com if you want to join the party, no matter your background.
+Drop an email to info@pannous.com if you want to join the party.

 Update: Nervana [demonstrated](https://www.youtube.com/watch?v=NaqZkV_fBIM) that it is possible for 'independents' to build models that are state of the art.
 Unfortunately they didn't open source the software.
 [Sphinx starts using tensorflow LSTMs](http://cmusphinx.sourceforge.net/).